 Last Updated on June 28, 2023 by Ellen Christian

 Posts may be sponsored.
-Post contains affiliate links.
-I may be compensated if you make a purchase using my link.
+This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

 Waterfalls in Vermont – North Breton Brook

 Historically, Castleton was divided into several different areas.
 The district that I live in was called North Breton (or Britain) as early as 1772.
 North Breton Book runs from Hubbardton (to the north) down the East Hubbardton Road, which used to be called North Breton Road.

 The Blue Hole

 While the waterfall, brook and mill pond are all on various private properties, they remain popular sites to visit in the spring and summer.
 If you enjoy geocaching, there are a number of different caches along the waterfall and brook that you can search for.
-Park the car and take a walk down East Hubbardton Road to enjoy the view of the brook.

 The level of water over the dam varies depending on what time of year it is.
 During the early spring, when the snow is melting on the mountain, the water surges.

 If you’re looking for one of the most beautiful waterfalls in Vermont, I definitely recommend you visit the North Breton Brook.
 Park your car at the Park & Ride at the end of the road and take a walk for a few miles to enjoy the scenery.

-Ellen is a busy mom of a 22-year-old son and 27-year-old daughter.
-She owns 5 blogs and is addicted to social media.
+Ellen is a busy mom of a 24-year-old son and 29-year-old daughter.
+She owns six blogs and is addicted to social media.
 She believes that it doesn’t have to be difficult to lead a healthy life.
 She shares simple healthy living tips to show busy women how to lead fulfilling lives.
 If you’d like to work together, email firstname.lastname@example.org to chat.